Grand Duchy of Luxembourg

-In 1876, English metallurgist Sidney Thomas invented a refining process that led to the development of the steel industry in Luxembourg and the founding of the Arbed company in 1911--now the second-largest steel producer in Europe.
+In 1876, English metallurgist Sidney Thomas invented a refining process that led to the development of the steel industry in Luxembourg and the founding of the Arbed company in 1911.
+In 2001, Arbed merged with Aceralia and Usinor to form Arcelor, the world's largest steel producer, which is headquartered in Luxembourg.
 The iron and steel industry, located along the French border, is the most important single sector of the economy.
-Steel accounts for 29% of all exports (excluding services), 1.8% of GDP, 22% of industrial employment, and 3.9% of the work force.
+In 2002 steel accounted for 27% of all exports (excluding services), 30% of industrial employment, and 3.8% of the work force.

 There has been, however, a relative decline in the steel sector, offset by Luxembourg's emergence as a financial center.
+The Financial sector in 2002 made up more than 35% of Luxembourg's Gross Domestic Product.
 Banking is especially important.
-In 1997, there were 215 banks in Luxembourg, with 21,000 employees.
-Political stability, good communications, easy access to other European centers, skilled multilingual staff, and a tradition of banking secrecy have all contributed to the growth of the financial sector.
+In 2002, there were 177 banks in Luxembourg, with 23,300 employees.
+Political stability, good communications, easy access to other European centers, skilled multilingual staff, and a tradition of banking secrecy has all contributed to the growth of the financial sector.
 Germany accounts for the largest-single grouping of banks, with Scandinavian, Japanese, and major U.S. banks also heavily represented.
-Total assets exceeded $200 billion at the end of 1996, of which some 81% was denominated in foreign currencies, primarily U.S. dollars and German marks.
-More than 9,000 holding companies are established in Luxembourg.
-The European Investment Bank -- the financial institution of the European Union -- also is located there.
+Total banking assets exceeded $650 billion at the end of 2002.
+More than 14,000 holding companies are established in Luxembourg

 Luxembourg offers a favorable climate to foreign investment.
 Successive governments have effectively attracted new investment in medium, light, and high-tech industry.
 Incentives cover taxes, construction, and plant equipment.
+The recent EU directive on services supplied electronically has caused a number of companies to look to Luxembourg, with its relatively low VAT rates, as a possible location for directing their European operations.
 U.S. firms are among the most prominent foreign investors, producing tires (Goodyear), chemicals (Dupont), glass (Guardian Industries), and a wide range of industrial equipment.
 The current value of U.S. direct investment is almost $1.4 billion, on a per capita basis--the highest level of U.S. direct investment outside of North America.

 Labor relations have been peaceful since the 1930s.
 Most industrial workers are organized by unions linked to one of the major political parties.
 Representatives of business, unions, and government participate in the conduct of major labor negotiations.

-Luxembourg's small but productive agricultural sector provides employment for about 1%-3% of the work force.
+Luxembourg's small but productive agricultural sector provides employment for less than 2% of the work force.
 Most farmers are engaged in dairy and meat production.
 Vineyards in the Moselle Valley annually produce about 15 million liters of dry white wine, most of which is consumed locally.